When a good decision is out of your reach

 Decisions under stress

-Have you ever noticed that when you are under a good deal of stress, you often either can’t seem to make a decision, or you make a decision that is uncharacteristic, reactive, or – well, sort of stupid?
+Have you ever noticed that when you are under a good deal of stress, you often either can’t seem to make a decision, or you make a decision that is uncharacteristic, reactive, or just dumb?

 One under-estimated effect of acute stress is poor decision-making.

 I know the unfortunate effects of this problem.
-A week after my father passed away after a long and painful struggle with Alzheimer’s, I watched my four-year-old daughter speed down a hill on her bike and fall onto her face.
-Her face and limbs bloody and full of gravel, I washed her as best I could as she screamed.
+A week after my father passed away after a long and painful struggle with Alzheimer’s, I let my four-year-old daughter go down a hill on her bike.
+I watched as she crashed and fell onto her face.
+Her face and limbs bloody and full of gravel, I washed her as best I could while she screamed, then brought her to urgent care.

 Because guess what?
 There’s a reason you weren’t thinking properly.